XHamster

-xHamster, stylized as XHAMSTER, is a pornographic video sharing and streaming website, based in Limassol, Cyprus.
-It was founded by Oleg Netepenko and Dmitri Gussew in 2007. xHamster serves user-submitted pornographic videos, webcam models, pornographic photographs, and erotic literature, and incorporates social networking features.
-As of October 2025, it is the 29th-most-visited website in the world, and the second-most-visited adult website, after Pornhub.
+xHamster is a pornographic video sharing and streaming website based in Limassol, Cyprus.
+It was founded by Oleg Netepenko and Dmitri Gusev in 2005. xHamster serves user-submitted pornographic videos, webcam models, pornographic photographs, and erotic literature, and incorporates social networking features.
+As of October 2025, it is the 29th most-visited website in the world, and the second-most-visited adult website, after Pornhub.

 The site produced The Sex Factor, a reality TV series in which contestants compete to become porn stars and OnlyFans stars.
 The site has been targeted as part of malvertising campaigns, and some governments have blocked xHamster as part of larger initiatives against Internet pornography.